Solid Waste

 Document Submittal

-The SWMB requires all submittals to either be made electronically via NHDES' OneStop Data Provider portal or in paper.
-If submittals are made via OneStop, a single paper copy is also required.
-Review the Instructions for Submitting Electronic Documents and Submittal Cover Sheet Template prior to making an electronic submittal.
-If submittals are made in paper only, three copies are required.
-Submit paper copies to:
+The SWMB requires all submittals to be made electronically either via NHDES' OneStop Data Provider portal or email.
+If the only means of submittal is on paper, a single paper copy is required.
+Review the Waste Management Division Submittal Requirements and complete a Report Cover Sheet prior to making an electronic submittal.
+If submittals are made in paper only, submit to:

 NH Department of Environmental Services